For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 Step 2: Online Submission via ICA e-Service

-The official ICA e-Service portal is where you can submit your Singapore PR application as an online application.
+The official ICA e-Service portal is where you can submit your application as an online application.

-Applications for Singapore PR are submitted online via ICA’s e-Service portal.
+Applications for permanent residency are submitted online via ICA’s e-Service portal.
 In normal cases no in-person interview or visit to the ICA building is required.
 However, in exceptional cases ICA may contact the applicant or sponsor to provide further documents or clarifications.

 Step 3: Fill in Particulars and Upload Documents Within 7 Days